mrkent/arch-pixel/README.md

 All utilities are included on archiso, which can be downloaded at https://www.archlinux.org/download/ .

 ## Download
-### With git
-- clone the repository: `git clone git://github.com/vitamins/archinstaller`

 ### Without git
-- download the tarball: `curl -L https://github.com/vitamins/archinstaller/tarball/master | tar xz`
+- download the tarball: `curl -L https://github.com/mrkent/arch-pixel/tarball/master | tar xz`

 ## Usage
 - Edit the configuration file ari.conf: `nano ari.conf`